phartenfeller/minesweeper_js/README.md

-# Minesweeper with vanilla JavaScript, CSS and HTML.
+# Minesweeper PWA with vanilla JavaScript, CSS and HTML.

 Original MS Minesweeper game with vanilla JavaScript, CSS and HTML.
 No Library or Framework used.